 Cost of shrubs

 The euonymus plant is a common type of shrub used in xeriscaping.
-Euonymus bushes are not only drought-resistant but can also thrive in diverse climates.
-You can expect to spend an average of $22 to $30 per bush.
+Euonymus bushes are not only drought-resistant but also can thrive in diverse climates.
+You can expect to spend an average of $12 to $35 per bush.

 Cost of groundcovers

 Groundcovers are great for filling open spaces and adding color to your xeriscaping project.
 They act as a low-maintenance, water-wise alternative to a traditional lawn.
-The average cost of groundcovers ranges from $10 to $25 per square foot without installation.
+The average cost of groundcovers ranges from $2 to $45 per plant without installation.

 Cost of mulch